All Episodes

 Well, we've had some interims come in.

-Limbaugh doesn't influence any votes.
+Limbaugh doesn't influence anybody.

 I don't know why people care.